 A non-dependant is someone who normally lives in your home on a non-commercial basis – usually an adult son, daughter, friend or relative – who would be expected to contribute towards your rent.
 The amount deducted from your Housing Benefit will depend on the non-dependant’s income.

 Such a deduction will not be made if you (or your partner, if you have one) receive Attendance Allowance, Disability Living Allowance care component, Personal Independence Payment daily living component or Armed Forces Independence Payment.
 A deduction will also not be made if you or your partner (if you have one) are certified as severely sight impaired or blind.

 The circumstances of the non-dependent can also mean there's no non-dependent deduction at all.
 If the non-dependent receives certain means-tested benefits, are staying in hospital for more than a year, are in full-time student (in some cases) or is under the age of 25, there may be no deduction.
 For more information, contact the Parkinson's UK helpline on 0808 800 0303.

 The benefit cap

-A ‘benefit cap’ limits the total amount of out-of-work and children’s benefits that you can receive.
+A ‘benefit cap’ limits the total amount of out-of-work and children’s benefits that you can get.
 If this cap applies to you, your Housing Benefit will be reduced to ensure that the total amount of benefit you receive is not more than the cap level.
 This varies according to your circumstances, and whether or not you live in Greater London.